 My main research interest concerns the phonological encoding of linguistic and para-linguistic information.
 Particularly, the question of how speakers use their language repertoire to achieve communicative goals.
-Currently, I am working on project that focusses on speakers’ use of intonational patterns in natural conversation.
+Currently, I am working on a project that focuses on speakers’ use of intonational patterns in natural conversation.
 We explore how speakers deploy their phonological knowledge to ensure smooth speaker change.
-In my PhD, I investigated the phonological development of bilingually raised adolescence in their L3 English.
-In was especially interesting to detect the coping strategies when confronted with foreign speech sounds in order to produce intelligible speech.
+In my PhD, I investigated the phonological development of bilingually raised adolescents in their L3 English.
+It was especially interesting to detect the coping strategies when confronted with foreign speech sounds in order to produce intelligible speech.

 Sound Patterns and Linguistic Structures at the Transition Space in Conversation